 Greig's research is associated with the 'Open Marxism' and 'science as practical criticism' approaches to political economy.
 His critical engagement with these approaches has been in two areas.
-First, he has extended its empirical focus into the politics of global competitiveness in the developing world and at the urban scale, and, more recently, into the European South in the context of the Eurozone crisis.
+First, he has extended its empirical focus into the politics of global competitiveness in the developing world and at the urban scale, and into the European South in the context of the Eurozone crisis and the ensuing decade or more of austerity.
 Second, he has engaged the approach with theories of the 'production of space', pushing it into new and interdisciplinary areas of theoretical and empirical research in the process.

 Greig is currently working on a new book project: 'The Urbanization of Digital Capitalism', focusing on two decades of industrial and urban transformation in Barcelona.

 In the recent past, Greig has been involved in three further research projects:

 1. Re-thinking the New International Division of Labour

 This was a collaborative project, drawing upon the value-theoretical research produced under the auspices of the Centre for Science as Practical Criticism (Buenos Aires).
 It resulted in an article and a book, co-edited with Guido Starosta, that advances a critical re-examination of the New International Division of Labour thesis, incorporating theoretical and case study chapters by a range of international scholars (published by Palgrave Macmillan).